-- That the NCI maintain and support intramural and extramural research in the following areas, noting particularly the need to modify, where appropriate, available funding and specific peer-review expertise: - (1) Research into dissemination methods-how to translate small-scale research findings into large-scale, long-term, sustainable community programs-with particular emphasis on programs of demonstrated efficacy and for underserved populations; - (2) Research into behavior change-how to translate established data on changes that will plausibly reduce risk into choices individuals and communities can make.
-In particular, - (a) Research into the development of more effective dietary intervention programs, determining which components of such programs contribute most to program effectiveness; - (b) Studies of children and adolescents as the development of food preferences begins; - (c) Studies on ways to develop supportive environments and increase the availability of vegetables and fruit; and - (d) Randomized controlled trials of school-based interventions targeting middle and high school students. - (3) Policy research-particularly on ways to establish an optimal environment for making healthy food choices in a capitalist economy; - (4) Research into environmental influences on dietary behavior and behavior change, including agricultural production, food distribution and availability, food labeling, pricing structures, taxation and price supports, purchase habits, advertising, cultural and social norms, etc.;
+- That the NCI maintain and support intramural and extramural research in the following areas, noting particularly the need to modify, where appropriate, available funding and specific peer-review expertise: - Research into dissemination methodshow to translate small-scale research findings into large-scale, long-term, sustainable community programs-with particular emphasis on programs of demonstrated & ficecy and for under served populations; - (2) Research into behavior change how to translate established data on changes that will plausibly reduce risk into choices individuals and communities can make.
+In particular, - Research into the development of more of footive dietary intervention programs, determining which components of such programs contribute most to program effectiveness; - (b) Studies of children and adolescents as the development of food preferences begins;

-- (5) Research into the mechanisms by which vegetables and fruit reduce cancer risk, particularly in humans; - (6) Research into influences on food choice, particularly genetic and environmental influences on taste preferences; early life experiences involving exposure to food; and education about food, food choice, and food preparation; - (7) Research into methods of measuring dietary behavior, particularly the further development of short- and long-term biological markers.
+- () Studies on ways to develop supportive environments and increase the availability of vegetables and fruit; and - (i) Randomized controlled trials of schoolbased interventions targeting middle and high school students. - (3) Policyresearch-particularly on ways to establish an optimal environment for making healthy food choices in a capitalist economy; - 4) Research into environmental influences on dietary behavior and behavior change, including agricultural production, food distribution and availability, food labeling, pricing structures, taxation and price supports, purchase habits, advertising, cultural and social norms, and so on; - (5) Research into the mechanisms by which vegetables and fruit reduce cancer risk, particularly in humans; - (6) Research into influences on food droice, particularly genetic and environmental influences on taste preferences; early life experiences involving exposure to food; and education about food, food droice, and food preparation;

+- (7) Research into methods of measuring dietary behavior, particularly the further development of short- and long-term biological markers.
 In these research endeavors, access to relevant data collected by industry partners seeking to understand human preferences, behavior, and biology could prove a significant resource. - That research focused on vegetable and fruit consumption measure and report vegetables and fruit separately, rather than combining the two into a single measure.